mihir787/case_study_one/README.md

 Brew ID: Unique identifier of the brewery.
 Name: Name of the brewery.
 City: City where the brewery is located.
 State: U.S. State where the brewery is located.

+In this repository there is also a file named "DataDescription_Codebook.txt" which contains a more detailed review of all the columns, their data types, data ranges, and information concerning the presence of NA's.